Skip to content

 inState<Loading> {

-onEnter { loadItemsAndMoveToContentOrError(it) }
+onEnter { loadItemsAndMoveToContentOrError() }

 }